mikalhart/Glowing-Puck-Network/ReadMe.md

 ## A New Surprise: More Glows to Come

-As the dinner progresses, the Pucks continue to Glow cheerily.
-Eventually, they fade away and resume their inert state.
+As the dinner progresses, the Pucks continue to Glow cheerily, but eventually they fade away and resume their inert state.
 The speaker rises once again.
-The initial Glow has ended, she explains.
-We are to take our Pucks home, join them to our house WiFi, and place them somewhere they can be easily seen.
+The initial Glow phase has ended, she explains.
+In preparation for the next, we are to take our Pucks home, join them to our house WiFi, and place them in a prominent location.

 We learn that we have been given the power to recreate the wedding Glow at any time by touching the brass discs hidden on the underside.
-An activated Puck sends a quiet message to its sibling Pucks around the world, inviting them all to join in a five-minute Glow.
+An activated Puck sends a quiet message to its siblings around the world, inviting them all to join in a five-minute Glow.
 Touching the brass discs triggers a global chorus of light and remembrance.

 It's a beautiful way for us to commemorate the wedding and keep its memory fresh and alive.
 It's how we'll reach out and say, "we remember you, and we remember this day!"